khpavel/clindoc-app-backend/API_SPECIFICATION.md

 ```

 **Notes:**
+- Accepts a `Document.id` (the Document with `type="csr"`)
-- Runs a set of basic QC rules on the document and creates issues
+- Automatically resolves the linked `CsrDocument` and runs QC rules on it
+- If the `CsrDocument` doesn't exist for the Document, it will be automatically created
 - Requires access to the study that owns the document
 - Returns the number of issues created
+- The same `document_id` can be used across CSR, QC, and RAG endpoints for consistent navigation

 **Error Responses:**
+- `400`: Document type is not "csr"
 - `401/403`: Missing or invalid token, or user is not a member of the study
 - `404`: Document not found